 - They have had registration refused, or cancelled, in relation to childcare or children’s homes or have been disqualified from private fostering; or

 - They live in the same household as another person who is disqualified from registration for early years provision.
 ‘Household’ would ordinarily extend even to circumstances where there are shared living quarters such as a kitchen area or living room.
-This is known as disqualification ‘by association’.
+This is known as childcare disqualification ‘by association’.

-It is hoped that disqualification ‘by association’ will guard against an individual working with young children who may be under the influence of a person who lives with them.
+It is hoped that childcare disqualification ‘by association’ will guard against an individual working with young children who may be under the influence of a person who lives with them.

 Who does it apply to?

-The disqualification criteria apply to staff in schools who work in early years provision and in later years provision for children who have not attained the age of 8.
+The childcare disqualification criteria apply to staff in schools who work in early years provision and in later years provision for children who have not attained the age of 8.
 They cover staff working in a nursery, primary or secondary schools.